phipno/42_curriculum/4_cub3d/README.md

   <img src="readme/cub3d_fail.gif" width="59%"> <img src="readme/trippy.png" width="30%">
 </div>

-- The grid was parsed from a text file, ending with .cub
+- The grid was parsed from a text file, ending with .cub.
+It needed a complicated parser for checking if the map was valid.
-- Texture were hard, needed to be scaled and traversed to fit into each colomn where a wall was
+- Texture were also hard.
+They needed to be scaled and traversed to fit into each colomn where a wall was.
+But this gave me a better understanding of how pictures even work.

 - A collection of our weird selfmade texture
 <img src="readme/textures.png"/>